 Spoiled food and drinks

 Taste disorders can affect nutrition and lead to weight loss and malnutrition.
-They can also harm the immune system and worsen other health conditions.
+They can also harm the immune system and make other health conditions worse.

 Losing the senses of smell and taste are the most common smell and taste disorders.